Anambra State: Private

-Awka, the state capital, is also the center of Nigeria's metalwork and carving industries.

 The literacy rate in the state is comparatively high compared to other states.
 Anambra State students have won laurels, nationally and internationally in recent times.
 This is a pointer to the literacy rate of the state, when compared to others.
 Primary and secondary school enrollment in the state is one of the highest in the country.
 Consequently, Anambra state has the highest number of JAMB candidates going after the limited number of spaces in Nigeria's tertiary colleges.
 From 2011/2012 to 2014, its students had the best results in both WAEC and NECO-conducted senior secondary school examinations.

 Anambra State has some of the best boarding and day secondary schools in Nigeria.
 The state places a high standard on secondary education.

-Politics
+Health

+The successive government of the state had established Anambra State Health Insurance Scheme, to enable people pay a little amount of money for quality healthcare services noting that it is a way of strengthening the health sector and making health services accessible to the people of the State irrespective of their level of income.

+Notable Health Institutions in Anambra include: